-Most off, he also hadn't paddled in over three years.
+He also hadn't paddled in over three years.
 That's not to say he hasn't been on water most of the time.
-He was on leave from the U.S. NAVY and just back from deployment.
-I joked with that he needs a bumper sticker saying "My Other Boat is the USS Arlington."
+He was on leave from the U.S. NAVY and just back from a deployment.
+I joked with that he needed a bumper sticker saying "My Other Boat is the USS Arlington."

 "This is why I am teaching you to kayak rivers," wrote Canoe & Kayak Magazine contributing editor Christian Knight in a 2014 Father's Day letter to his daughter, " The river will be the objective disciplinarian I can never force myself to be.
 It’ll reward you with euphoria when you do well and punish you when you don’t."